P1.2 Field Mapping and Exploration

 Lodging: camping "La Caleta".
 Lodging will be booked as a group, in shared bungalows (if you want to see what they look like, follow the link to the campground's website).

 Travel/health insurance: you are advised to verify well ahead of time that you have adequate health coverage for this trip, including possibly medical evacuation and travel of a relative in case of hospitalization.
 Travel cancellation insurance is also not a bad idea, since the cost is a small fraction of what canceling the trip for any reason would cost you.
 The course fee is non-refundable (including for illness), and usually cheap plane tickets are non-refundable as well.
-Coverage for damage to third parties is also advisable, and not only for this trip.
-German students may be insured through their parents, but international students should make sure they have some form of coverage too: dropping a friend's smartphone for example may otherwise turn out to be very expensive (or result in loss of friends).
+Coverage for damage to third parties (Haftpflichtversicherung) is also advisable, and not only for this trip, but for your entire stay in Germany.
+German students may be insured through their parents, but international students should make sure they have some form of coverage too: dropping/losing a friend's smartphone/camera for example may otherwise turn out to be very expensive (or result in loss of friends).
 Please be aware that you have no insurance whatsoever through LMU.
 International students should also be aware that, unlike in some other countries, people aged 18 and older are considered adults for all purposes, i.e. people who have full responsibility for their own decisions and actions.
 This includes any injury incurred during field work, or injury/damages to third parties or to property.
 LMU staff, and LMU in general, cannot be held responsible for the behavior of adults, even if a trip has been organized by the university.

 Course fee: exact amount will be communicated at the information session, but it will likely not be less than 200-250 EUR per person, so come prepared.
 It will cover lodging and course materials only.

-Dates: 13.03.2017 (arrival) - 29.03.2017 (departure).
+Dates (preliminary; to be confirmed in Fall 2018): 08.03.2019 (arrival) - 24.03.2019 (departure).
 Add one or two days at each end for travel if needed (depending on how you plan to travel), plus about one week for finishing writing and submitting the mapping report (exact report submission deadline will be decided once everyone has planned travel, but no later than January).
 No deadline extensions will be given.
-Because you are expected to write most of your report while in the field, the time actually planned for report writing is about three full days.
-However, one week is planned to account for any illness, extra days on the return trip, etc. Therefore any excuses (illness, additional travel, etc.) for extensions will not be considered.
+Because you are expected to write most of your report while in the field, the time calculated for report writing is about three days.
+However, one week is planned to account for any illness, extra days on the return trip, etc. Therefore any excuses (minor illness, additional travel, etc.) for extensions will not be considered.

-- first week of classes: preliminary information session.
+- 18.10.2018: preliminary information session.
 This happens during the first meeting of the "field seminar".
 Please make sure to be present for the whole two hours of the seminar.